janm31415/meshscript/README.md

     	the face starting in corner (x,y) and with sizes (w,h).

     NAME
+    	fill-hole
+    DESCRIPTION
+    	(fill-hole id hole) fills the list of vertex indices `hole` for the object with tag `id` and returns the result as a new mesh.

+    NAME
+    	fill-hole-minimal
+    DESCRIPTION
+    	(fill-hole-minimal id hole rings iterations) fills the list of vertex indices `hole` for the object with tag `id` as a minimal surface, and returns the result as a new mesh.
+The algorithm will create `rings` number of rings of triangles and this mesh is faired `iterations` times.

+    NAME
     	force-redraw
     DESCRIPTION
     	(force-redraw) redraws the canvas.
 This is useful if